bresilla/Project_1_RoboND/README.md

 rocks_x_world, rocks_y_world = pix_to_world(rocks_xpix, rocks_ypix, pos[0], pos[1], yaw, world_size, world_scale)
 ```

-Here, with the help of @kava i made a conditional step to improve the fidelity, and not letting the pitch or roll have high values as they would highly impact the fidelity.
+Here, thanks to the hint of @shreeyak i made a conditional step to improve the fidelity, and not letting the pitch or roll have high values as they would highly impact the fidelity.

 ```python
 if Rover.roll < 2.0 or Rover.roll > 358: